A Company In Trouble

 By obtaining control of a company, the commissioner (or the insurance department) is, by law, the rehabilitator or liquidator of the company.
 In this capacity, the commissioner or department takes control of the company’s operations.
 Rather than do so directly, the commissioner may retain a special deputy receiver to supervise the company’s activities.
 The receiver may be an employee of the state insurance department or an independent professional experienced in legal, accounting, and actuarial issues.

 The receiver oversees an accounting of the company’s assets and liabilities and administers the estate of the company.
-In doing so, the receiver seeks to maximize the company’s assets, transfer them to cash, and then distribute that cash to creditors having valid claims against the insurer in accordance with payment priorities specified by state law.
+In doing so, the receiver seeks to maximize the company’s assets, transfer them to cash, and then distribute that cash to creditors having valid claims against the insurer in accordance with payment priorities specified by state law (in all states, policyholders are priority claimants whose claims are paid before those of general creditors).

 [ Back ]